Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 Your caloric needs for muscle building depend on several factors, including:

-1. Basal Metabolic Rate (BMR): This is the number of calories your body needs to perform basic functions like breathing and maintaining body temperature while at rest.
+1. Basal Metabolic Rate (BMR): This is the number of calories your body requires for vital activities in the body such as breathing, maintaining body temperature etc but when lying down.

 Calculating Your Caloric Needs